inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 ## Saved Data

-Translations are stored in the shared **Message Log** in browser local storage, described in [WordPrediction.md](WordPrediction.md).
+Translations are stored in the shared **Message Log**, described in [WordPrediction.md](WordPrediction.md).
 Pressing **Sentence** records the message itself; choosing a sentence adds the translation to that record: